 - Begin comparing the costs of colleges that you are considering.

-- Schedule an appointment with Mrs. Nuss and your parent/s to make sure you are on track to graduate and fulfill college admission requirements.
+- Schedule an appointment with the CVCA registrar and your parent/s to make sure you are on track to graduate and fulfill college admission requirements.

 - Sign Senior Contract.

 - Consider taking courses at a local university or community college.

 - Begin Senior Project if you are seeking the CCC Advance Honors Diploma.